7 Best Ways To Start Investing With Little Money

 What Is Stablecoin?

-You’ve likely heard of popular and widespread cryptocurrencies like Bitcoin and Ethereum.
-However, not many people have heard of stablecoins.
-These are cryptocurrency equivalents of the U.S. dollar.
+You’ve likely heard of popular and widespread cryptocurrencies like bitcoin and ethereum.
+However, fewer people have heard of stablecoins.
+These are cryptocurrencies pegged to an asset such as the U.S. dollar.
 Some of the most popular stablecoins are USDT, USDC, and GUSD, which are from Tether, Coinbase and Gemini.

-Since these stablecoins are backed by the U.S. dollar, each coin is backed by one dollar held in reserve.
-As such, a stablecoin can be converted back to a dollar at any time.
-There are small fluctuations of one or two cents at times due to changes in liquidity or supply and demand, but they are generally stable.
+These stablecoins purport to be backed by the U.S. dollar primarily, and perhaps other assets, like short-term debt instruments, so each coin is backed by cash or other assets held in reserve.
+As such, stablecoins are thought to be safer because they can be converted back to a dollar at any time.
+However, there’s no guarantee.
+The stablecoin tether, for example, recently “depegged,” dropping to as low as $0.29.
+But typically, stablecoins only experience small fluctuations of one or two cents at times due to changes in liquidity or supply and demand.

-By keeping stablecoin on trading and lending platforms like Blockfi or Celsius, you can earn up to 10% in interest while investing with relatively little money.
-That figure approaches the annual return of the S&P 500 over the last decade.
+By keeping stablecoin on trading and lending platform like Blockfi, you can earn high interest while investing with relatively little money.

 These platforms can afford to pay out such high interest due to their lending rates.
 They lend out cryptocurrency that users keep on their platform with very high interest rates for the lender, allowing them to then pay out a portion of that interest.

-As with all cryptocurrency trading, keeping your money as stablecoin on these platforms should be thought of as investing, not as an HYSA.
-Keep in mind that you are still converting your dollars to a form of cryptocurrency — that money can be lost on the off-chance that something goes wrong.
+As with all cryptocurrency trading, keeping your money as stablecoin on these platforms should be thought of as investing, not as an high-yield savings.
+Keep in mind that you are still converting your dollars to a form of cryptocurrency — that money can be lost if something goes wrong.

 - USDC Interest Rate: 12%